algosup/2024-2025-project-4-web-fpga-team-1/management/weeklyReport/weeklyReport1.md

 # 3.Work Done

-- The design of the site is finised.
+- The design of the site is finished.
 - Settlement document.
 - Project chart.